 - What are the Real ID requirements?
 Real ID-compliant driver’s license documentation and appointment requirements vary from state to state, which can be confusing.
 You can find the requirements on your state licensing agency or motor vehicle department website.
 Some states even provide an interactive checklist to walk you through the requirements, step by step.
 At the end, you’ll have a customized checklist of which documents to bring to the DMV with you to prove your identity and residency when you go to get your Real ID.
 As someone whose parents were born in another country, I found the checklist can be a timesaver and prevent a wasted trip to the DMV.

 - How long does it take to get a Real ID?
 Replacing your driver’s license with a Real ID isn’t always as simple as a quick trip to the DMV.
 Applicants who don’t have the proper documentation can be turned away, and even if you have all the required documentation, it can take a few weeks to process.
-If you want your driver’s license to be Real ID-compliant, now’s the perfect time to make the upgrade before the rush.
-State licensing agencies and motor vehicle departments are expecting long lines and wait times in the months leading up to October 2020, so you may want to check this off your list early.
+If you want your driver’s license to be Real ID-compliant, remember to make the upgrade after the COVID-19 emergency is lifted but before the rush.
+State licensing agencies and motor vehicle departments had expected long lines and wait times in the months leading up to the original enforcement date of October 2020.

 - How do I know if a have a Real ID?
 Many states identify their Real ID-compliant driver’s licenses with a star (either gold or black) in the upper right corner of the card, which indicates the licensee has undergone the required ID verification steps.
 California’s has a star inside of an image of a bear.